QubitProducts/cherrytree/README.md

 ![build status](https://www.codeship.io/projects/bb769230-5ec0-0131-1b78-16ee4fa09096/status)

-Cherrytree is a stateful hierarchical router for JavaScript applications.
+Cherrytree is a hierarchical router for JavaScript applications.

+# Motivation

 The main idea is to describe all the different parts of your application in a route map.
 Those could be the different pages if you have multiple pages in your app, or different states of your UI, some panel expanded, or lightbox displayed - anything that you want to have a URL for.
 URLs are very important for web apps - reloading the page should display the UI in the same state as it was before, people should be able to share urls, etc.(link to URL talk by tomdale).

 ```js
 router.map(function () {